 - Tulalip Tribes

 To encourage other organizations to pursue similar work, we created a legacy document to share our experiences and insights from working on Roots of Wisdom.
-You can download the legacy document from the Education Resources page.

 Many thanks go to all of the project partners, advisors, community leaders, and youth advisory board members who worked together to create this project.
 Their willingness to share their insights, time, stories, and hopes for the future are the heart of this project and will touch visitors around the country.